-For information on changing the DTS module's IP address, see "Operating in Bootloader Mode" on page 85.
+For information on changing the DTS module's IP address, see "DTS4050 Boot Parameters" on page 81.

 CLIENT/HOST OPTIONS

 Once the module has been connected and the IP address has been configured, communications can be established with the DTS module.
 Communications can be made through several software packages including: